 What is very obvious to Ross is how much play occurs and how much energy dogs have.
 In homes with only one or two dogs, they may spend a large amount of the day sleeping.
 Dogs tend to spend most of the day playing even in addition to the large walks.
 A great many dogs are bored and ‘learn’ to sleep – because there is nothing else to do.
 This is boredom induced sleep – not a natural tiredness induced relaxation.

 Since living with a multitude of dogs and dog breeds, as well as of course working with many more, Ross has learnt a great deal about breed specific behaviours and the needs of a breed group.
 He is very aware that all dogs are individuals, but breed inherited drives are not to be ignored.
+He is passionate about ‘Breed and Individual Specific Socialisation’.

 The predisposed dominance with a breed dictates integration.
 Some dogs are not pack dogs.
 Whether or not they would find equilibrium one does not know.
 One cannot risk the damage caused during fights to find out or allow the level of injury that would cause.
 In a more natural environment they would (if they survived), but morally and emotionally we will never be able to find out when integrating breeds of such vastly different size and power.

 Ross is most thankful for this most beneficial learning experience.
 He believes that he has learnt exponentially about dogs through living with so many which often both confirmed and challenged his existing views.
+Whilst naturally, he is very proud to have achieved a Masters Degree – he notes that the true learning takes place surrounded by these wonderful, honest animals.